Here’s a throwback for you. It’s 2016, and Instagram just announced its Stories feature to the world.

 3. Reels offers many of the same (and better) features as TikTok

-Reels currently limits users to 15-second videos, whereas TikTok allows users to share videos up to a minute long.
-This might sound like a point in favor of TikTok, but for B2B brands just beginning their journey creating short-form videos, starting with more abbreviated content will be an easier bridge to cross.
+Reels currently limits users to 30-second videos, whereas TikTok allows users to share videos up to a minute long.
+And for B2B brands just beginning their journey creating short-form videos, starting with more abbreviated content will be an easier bridge to cross.
 Trust me, filling a minute with quality video content is more difficult than you might think.

 Despite the video length differences, Reels mirrors TikTok by offering filters, licensed music, and access to audiences who might not normally see your content.
 This ensures B2B marketers and social media managers don’t have to give up the features they love if they decide to forego TikTok and use Reels.

-While Reels has many of the same features as TikTok, this doesn’t mean the apps should share the same content.
+While the apps share many of the same features, it doesn’t mean users should post the same content.
 As TikTok creators are making the transition to Reels, many of the videos they’re posting are the same ones from their TikTok accounts.
 This is generally a no-no in social media marketing, as posting repetitive content across apps frustrates (and bores) followers.

 If you’re taking the plunge into Reels on behalf of your brand, be sure to create fresh content for the app.
 Video content deserves its own unique strategy and editorial calendar – just like your other thought leadership content.